Join Here | Log In

 Background on BDNF:

-However, research now shows that you can actually add brain cells to certain areas of your brain, especially in the hippocampus.
-You can also increase the connections between the neurons, increasing the brain’s plasticity.
+For a long time, people thought that you couldn’t add brain cells as an adult.
+However, research now shows new neurons form throughout life in certain areas of your brain, especially in the hippocampus.
+You can also increase the connections between the neurons, increasing the brain’s plasticity, and BDNF is a major part of this.

-BDNF is the key to producing more neurons.
+BDNF is a key to producing more neurons.

 To improve the way the neurons function, BDNF binds to receptors that are located in the synapses between neurons.
 BDNF potentiates or increases the signal from one neuron to the next.

-In addition to being found in the brain, BDNF is also found in the peripheral nervous system – helping muscle nerves to function well.
-This connection with muscles is one way that exercise increases BDNF.
+In addition to being found in the brain, BDNF is also found in the peripheral nervous system, helping muscle nerves to function well throughout the body.

 Studies on BDNF show: